DFE-Digital/teaching-vacancies/documentation/dsi-contingency-fallback.md

 rake db:sessions:clear
 ```

-This does not end any sessions cached by DSI.
+This does not end any sessions cached by DSI (assuming DSI is live).

 ### Configuration